laravel/docs/installation.md

 To set configuration values at runtime, pass an array to the `config` helper:

 	config(['app.timezone' => 'America/Chicago']);

+<a name="naming-your-installation"></a>
+### Naming Your Application

+After installing Laravel, you may wish to "name" your application.
+By default, the `app` directory is namespaced under `App`, and autoloaded by Composer using the [PSR-4 autoloading standard](http://www.php-fig.org/psr/psr-4/).
+However, you may change the namespace to match the name of your application, which you can easily do via the `app:name` Artisan command.

+For example, if your application is named "Horsefly", you could run the following command from the root of your installation:

+	php artisan app:name Horsefly

+Renaming your application is entirely optional, and you are free to keep the `App` namespace if you wish.

 <a name="maintenance-mode"></a>
 ## Maintenance Mode